biocatiit/musclex/docs/AppSuite/AddIntensitiesSME/Add-Intensities-SE-How-to-use.md

 #### Grouping Mode

-- **Select Group Graphically** — bins are defined manually by selecting rows in the table and right-clicking → *Group Selected*.
+- **Select Group Graphically** — bins are defined manually by selecting rows in the table and right-clicking → *Group*.
-- **Bin Images** — reveals a **Binning factor** spinbox.
-Setting the factor to *N* automatically creates sequential bins of *N* images each.
-Changing the factor updates the bins immediately.
+- **Bin Images** — reveals a **Binning factor** spinbox (range 2–256, default 2).
+Setting the factor to *N* automatically creates sequential bins of *N* images each; changing the factor updates the bins immediately.
+No extra confirmation button is needed.

 #### Compute Average Instead of Sum